Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Improvements in -based Dust Polarization Prediction

 We examine how the choice of dust emission maps and sky masks affects the correlation with the~\hip\ constructed using the Hessian algorithm on the aforementioned velocity selection in~\hipi\ data.
 We compare the~$E$- and~$B$-mode correlation ratios with the~\hip\ on the~70\% sky fraction mask between the Planck \com\ maps at~353~GHz and the Planck frequency maps at 353~GHz in \figref{fig:cvp}.
 We note that the difference is negligible in~$B$ modes and at low multipoles in~$E$ modes.
 The \com\ maps correlate more strongly than the Planck frequency maps at higher multipoles in~$E$ modes.
 This is due to the~CMB~$E$ modes, which contribute~$\sim10$\% of the~$E$-mode power to the 353 GHz frequency maps at~$\ell~>~300$.
 We therefore use the \com\ maps for the rest of the analysis in this paper.

 We test how the correlation ratio between the Planck \com\ maps and the~\hip\ changes at different Galactic latitudes by utilizing the Planck sky fraction masks mentioned in \secref{sec:data}.
 We invert the~80\% sky fraction Galactic plane mask by switching ones to zeros, and vice versa, and call this the low-Galactic-latitude~20\% mask.
 We analyze the results for the high-Galactic latitude~20\% sky fraction mask, the low-Galactic-latitude~20\% mask, and the differences between the~20\% and~40\%,~40\% and~60\%, and~60\% and~80\% sky fraction Galactic plane masks.
-These~5 masks are shown in \figref{fig:permask}, along with the~$EE$ and~$BB$ correlation ratios calculated over these masks.
-Although a significant portion of the dust column stops being traced by~\hi\ at lower Galactic latitudes because it is associated with molecular gas there \citep{2017ApJ...846...38L}, we find a significant correlation with the low-Galactic-latitude~20\% mask up to multipoles of~$\ell\sim400$.
+These five masks are shown in \figref{fig:permask}, along with the~$EE$ and~$BB$ correlation ratios calculated over these masks.
+Although a significant portion of the dust column stops being traced by~\hi\ at lower Galactic latitudes because it is associated with molecular gas there \citep{2017ApJ...846...38L}, we find a~$\mathbf{\sim20\%}$ correlation with the low-Galactic-latitude~20\% mask up to multipoles of~$\ell\sim400$.
 Since the velocity selection was optimized for the~70\% sky fraction Galactic plane mask, we test whether the reported correlations calculated with the low-Galactic-latitude~20\% mask increase when the~\hip s are integrated over a wider velocity range.
-We find that the correlation steadily increases over the entire multipole range considered with each template added out to~$\pm~90$~\kms.
+We find that the correlation steadily increases over the entire multipole range considered with each template added out to~$\pm~90$~\kms, reaching~$\sim68\%$ at~$\ell\sim50$ in~$EE$.
+This increase is expected because our initial velocity selection includes less than~47\% of the total Galactic \hi\ column density in this mask.